Updated: July 11, 2024

 For instance, imagine that your tax liability expires in two years but in three years, you're going to receive the principal of a trust.
 Or, imagine that your business has a property that it can't sell until six months after the CSED.
 In these situations, the IRS may not approve the partial payment plan unless you agree to extend your CSED so that you can use these assets to pay off some of your tax liability.

 In other cases, the IRS may request that you extend the CSED, but it won't require you to do so.
 To give you an example, imagine that your income is going to increase soon, and to collect more money, the IRS agent asks you to extend the CSED.
 You say no, but the IRS decides to approve your PPIA anyway.
-In this type of situation, the agent will make a note to review your case in two years.
-Then, at that time, the agency has the right to rescind your payment agreement or continue as originally planned.
+In this type of situation, the IRS representative will make a note to review your case in two years.
+Then, at that time, the IRS has the right to rescind your payment agreement or continue as originally planned.

 There are some situations where the CSED gets automatically extended.
 In the following cases, the collection process is temporarily paused and the extra time is added to the end of the collection period:

 Sometimes, extending the CSED is the right decision.
 It may help you get approved for a Partial Payment Installment Agreement, and it may stop the IRS from taking certain collection actions against you.
 But you need to tread carefully.
 Don't be bullied into making a decision that might not be in your best interest.
 Consult with a tax pro before allowing the IRS to extend the CSED.
 Note that the IRS can only extend the statute of limitations when you're applying for the PPIA.
 It cannot extend the statute during the two-year review unless you set up a new PPIA.
-In all cases, the agency can only extend the statute of limitations on tax debt collection by five years plus one for administrative review.
+In all cases, the IRS can only extend the statute of limitations on tax debt collection by five years plus one for administrative review.

 Requirements for a Partial Payment Installment Agreement